How to Gear any Hunter spec in WoW PVP

-Also in the battlegrounds and the arenas PvE gear is scaled down, so that nice piece of 555+ PvE gear will be 528 or so in competitive PvP.
-It will increase slowly, being 540 by the end of season 15.
+Also in the battlegrounds and the arenas PvE gear is scaled up, not down, so that piece of 620ish PvE gear will be 650 or so in the BGs or arena. .

-Upon achieving level 90, we do NOT advise you to just jump into an Arena, or start grinding Battleground’s, or do any sort of PvP for that matter fresh off of leveling in your leveling items.
-Chances are many of the enemies in a Battleground will significantly out-gear your fresh level 90, which means they will have a significant advantage over you in a PvP setting.
+Upon achieving level 100 you should not just jump into an Arena, or start grinding Battleground’s, or do any sort of PvP for that matter fresh off of leveling in your leveling items.
+Chances are many of the enemies in a Battleground will significantly out-gear your fresh level 100, which means they will have a significant advantage over you in a PvP setting.

 Tip: It is normally much cheaper to get the materials for these items yourself and have someone craft them for you, rather than buying them off of the Auction House.
 Even if you just buy the materials off the Auction House and spam trade, it’s normally cheaper.
 Always check first for good deals on the Auction House, though!
 (See these pages if you need more gold.)

 The PvP Gear

 Some PvP gear is awarded in strongboxes.
 You have to earn at least 500 points in a BG to win one of these and it will contain gold and/or honor and/or a piece of gear.